JeremyBYU/polylidar/README.md

 ## Credits

-This software uses the following open source packages:
+This software is only possible because of the great work from the following open source packages:

 * [Delaunator](https://github.com/mapbox/delaunator) - Original triangulation library
 * [DelaunatorCPP](https://github.com/delfrrr/delaunator-cpp) - Delaunator ported to C++ (used)